supernovus/lum.js/PLANS.md

 The `src/build/rule-fun.js` would be refactored into a more generic set of DSL-like functions with a simple extension API to add more features as needed.

-Likewise I'd likely change how the `src/rules.js` is implemented.
+I'd likely also change how the `src/rules.js` is implemented.
 Instead of exporting the *rules object* directly, it could export a function that would be passed the `rule-fun` object to use the functions defined there (or added via extensions), and then would return the rules.